Saturday, December 06, 2025

 Several inches of rain was forecasted for Friday.
 Not to mention 5-6 inches south of Houston.
 There was some rain that fell, but nowhere near what was expected.
 Mom left early in the morning as expected, and I took her to Hobby Airport, which is much closer to downtown.
 It's basically the Midway of Houston... the secondary airport in the hood.

 From there, I drove to the Museum District, which is a really nice section, I think Mom would've liked it.
-There is a larger arch and statue dedicated to Sam Houston.
+There is a large arch and statue dedicated to Sam Houston.
 They also have a rectangular reflection pool, similar to the Washington Monument.
 They have a couple of smaller parking lots and I was able to score a free parking space.
 I visited the Museum of Natural Science, but what I didn't know is it was also Field Day.
 So as I'm walking up to the entrance, I see a line of 8 or 9 school buses and the kids are all getting out.
 I maneuvered my way through them and inside, and saw a huge line of people waiting to buy tickets.
 As it turned out, there was a kiosk for it as well, and I got my tickets there with no wait whatsoever.

 At 10:30, I saw a 3D film about the discovery and life of Wyrex, which is one of the most complete T-Rex dinosaur skeletons ever discovered, aside from its missing tail.
 It cost an extra 12 bucks, and I was a little scared of how graphic it could get, but it was really well done between the filmography and the storytelling.
 But the best part was I walked out of the theater and there must have been 200 kids waiting to get in for the next showing.